 Can pumpkin cause diarrhea in cats?

-Yes, too much pumpkin can actually cause diarrhea rather than resolve it.
+Yes, too much pumpkin can cause diarrhea rather than resolve it.
 This is why dosage is so important.
 Start with small amounts (1 teaspoon or less) and only increase if needed.
 If you’ve given your cat pumpkin and their diarrhea worsens or they develop diarrhea when they didn’t have it before, stop the pumpkin immediately.
 Some cats are more sensitive to dietary fiber than others.
 The goal is to find the sweet spot where you’re using enough to help but not so much that it creates new problems.

 Conclusion